jjvanzon/JJs-Reference-Architecture/aspects.md

 NameAndDescription { ID, Name, Description, CultureName, __ProductID, DepartmentID__ }

 A downside of that is that the table structure is dependent on the domain model you applied it to.
-This can be a problem if you want your translation structure to be very isolated from the other business domains or used by business domains that you do not develop yourself.
+This can be a problem if you want your translation structure to be very isolated from the other functional domains or used by functional domains that you do not develop yourself.
 It really depends on your requirements whether this is a problem at all.

 ### Comparison Loosely Linked vs Many Foreign Keys